Back to News & Info

 4. Educate Attendees

 Use your event as an opportunity to educate attendees about the history, struggles, and accomplishments of Native Americans.
 Organize educational workshops, panel discussions, or exhibitions that shed light on various aspects of indigenous culture, such as traditional art, music, language, or clothing.
 Partner with local tribal organizations, Native scholars, or cultural societies that can provide authentic and accurate information.
-Create informative displays or handouts that highlight important historical events, famous Native figures, or significant contributions made by indigenous communities.
+Create informative displays or handouts that highlight important historical events, famous Native figures, or significant contributions made by indigenous communities, or include those details on your event website.
 By raising awareness, you help fight stereotypes, dispel myths, and ensure that Native Americans and their culture and history are respected and valued.

 5. Host Native American Artists and Performers